William de Traci

 I am still sorting our conflicting information on William de Traci.
 This biographical sketch represents the information I have to date.

-A daily consort of King Henry II, de Traci was a feudal Barron of Bradninch and Lord of the Manors of Toddington.
-On 29 December 1170, de Traci was one of four knights who, at the request of Henry II, murdered Thomas a Becket, the Archbishop of Canterbury.
+A daily consort of King Henry II, Traci was a feudal Barron of Bradninch and Lord of the Manors of Toddington.
+On 29 December 1170, Traci was one of four knights who, at the request of Henry II, murdered Thomas a Becket, the Archbishop of Canterbury.

-After the assassination, de Traci and his accomplices—Reginald fitzUrse, Hugh de Morville, and Richard le Breton—fled to Scotland.
+After the assassination, Traci and his accomplices—Reginald Fitzurse, Hugh de Morville, and Richard le Breton—fled to Scotland.
 Traci's lands, which were confiscated by the crown, but were returned to him by King Henry III in 1218.
 However, there is evidence that he was able to live off his lands during the period of confiscation.

 In 1171, Traci was created Justiciary of Normandy.
 He was also present when King William of Scotland payed homage to Henry II in 1174.

 There is much contradictory evidence concerning de Traci after he left for the Holy Land.
 He is reported to have died as early as 1174 from leprosy or a disease that ate his flesh before he reached Jerusalem.
-He is reported to have died in Jerusalem where he was buried on the site where the Temple of Solomon stood which was then the site of the Temple Round Church and is now the site of the Al-Aqsa Mosque.
+Howewver, this is unlikely.
+He is also reported to have died in Jerusalem where he was buried on the site where the Temple of Solomon stood which was then the site of the Temple Round Church and is now the site of the Al-Aqsa Mosque.
 He is also reported to have been one of the knights to take up arms against King John which means that he had returned to England by 1215.

-With Hugh de Morville and Richard de Brito, de Traci built a church at Alkborough, near Scunthorpe in North Lincolnshire.
+With Hugh de Morville and Richard de Brito, Traci built a church at Alkborough, near Scunthorpe in North Lincolnshire.
 He also built the church of St. Peter, Paul, and Thomas in the town of Bovey Tracey and a church in Nymet Tracey.
 He built a tower, chancel, and porch to a church in Lapford which were dedicated to Thomas a Becket and endowed a chapel to Thomas a Becket at the Conventual Church in Tewkesbury.